eth-cscs/DLA-Future/misc/cuda.md

 ## Synchronization

-The executor currently relies on an experimental customization point in the HPX dataflow implementation to improve integration with hpx::dataflow.
-It uses HPX's new internal polling mechanism to check for completion of kernels.
+The executor currently relies on an experimental customization point in the pika dataflow implementation to improve integration with pika::dataflow.
+It uses pika's new internal polling mechanism to check for completion of kernels.
 After submitting a kernel for execution on the GPU, the executor registers an event with the scheduler, which then polls for completion between executing tasks.